 Never fear, Twin Cities.
 We’re officially banishing boredom.
-Join us at Can Can Wonderland for fun, free events for the whole family every Thursday through Sunday.
+Join us at Can Can Wonderland for fun entertainment and activities for the whole family every Thursday through Sunday.
 See our calendar for upcoming events.

 - This event has passed.